 Hone In on Exactly Where It’s Grown

 With more than 60 appellations across Bordeaux (the most in France), it’s a stretch to achieve somm-level expertise overnight.
-They are important, however, as identifying whether they are Right Bank (usually Merlot dominant) or Left Bank (usually Cabernet Sauvignon dominant) will clue you into the primary grape types that make up the blend.
+They are important, however, because identifying whether they're Right Bank (usually Merlot dominant) or Left Bank (usually Cabernet Sauvignon dominant) can clue you into the primary grape types that make up the blend.

 Classifications: A Cru Story